graphprotocol/graph-node/README.md

 the connection string, check the [Postgres documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
 `graph-node` uses a few Postgres extensions.
-If the Postgres user with which you run `graph-node` is a superuser, `graph-node` will enable these extensions when it initalizes the database.
+If the Postgres user with which you run `graph-node` as a superuser, `graph-node` will enable these extensions when it initializes the database.
 If the Postgres user is not a superuser, you will need to create the extensions manually since only superusers are allowed to do that.
 To create them you need to connect as a superuser, which in many installations is the `postgres` user: